evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 ## User interface and control

+Key screen details:

-The  screen behind the steering wheel mounted into the dashboard is 9.8 inches large.
-The touch screen in the middle of the center console is 11.3 inches large.
+- The  screen behind the steering wheel mounted into the dashboard is 9.8 inches large
+- The touch screen in the middle of the center console is 11.3 inches large

 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.